 Since the repeal of PASPA, the Federal Wire Act has prevented online sportsbook operators from accepting bets from across state lines or from other countries.
 The Unlawful Internet Gambling Enforcement Act of 2006 (UIGEA) does not apply to players but rather imparts strict regulatory oversight to how online gambling-related transactions are processed, which lies on the shoulders of gambling operators and domestic financial institutions, not on individual players.

 New Jersey Gambling Laws

-For those who would like to review the actual gambling laws and statutes for the state of New Jersey, we suggest visiting the New Jersey State Legislature which will contain all of the laws in their original language.
+For those who would like to review the actual gambling laws and statutes for the state of New Jersey, we suggest visiting the New Jersey State Legislature which contains all of the laws in their original language.
 If, however, you are seeking a professional legal interpretation of any law or statute, or you are seeking legal advice, we recommend you contact a lawyer.
 This site is for information purposes only and is not intended to provide legal advice of any kind.
-We are not lawyers, we do not hold law degrees or certifications.
-We are experienced online gambling consultants.